05 Jun Can Telehealth Help in the Battle Against the Opioid Crisis?

 This increase in rural overdoses is attributed to several factors including exposure rate, how many become addicted and treatment options.
 Looking at the treatment options available in rural areas, in particular, you see a stark difference in the availability of Medication-assisted Treatment (MAT) treatments which is the optimal course of opioid management and resolution.
 Unfortunately, “60.1% of rural counties still had no waivered providers in 2016.”

-While in general, it is challenging for patents to receive advanced healthcare or specialized care for complex or chronic care, in rural areas it is especially difficult for opioid patients seeking treatment.
+While in general, it is challenging for patients to receive advanced healthcare or specialized care for complex or chronic care, in rural areas it is especially difficult for opioid patients seeking treatment.
 Even if patients can get to larger city centers to receive the care they need, appointment wait times can be months long, time patients with opioid addiction don’t have to wait.
 Due to the inadequate access of treatment centers, patients suffer negative consequences.

 As when we discussed the current state of initiatives in the panel discussion from the HFMA Florida Spring Conference Annual Meeting in St. Petersburg, FL, it is luckily that the federal government has taken notice, and in 2018, President Trump declared the opioid crisis a national emergency.
 With lawmakers all agreeing that treatment including MAT needed to be more widely available…